 “Uncertainty and fear are relieved by authority.
-Training is authority.” – Ryan Holiday, author of “Ego is the Enemy”6 ways empowered agents embrace disruption to drive successUsing technology to generate leads and win listings READ MORE
+Training is authority.” – Ryan Holiday, author of “Ego is the Enemy”3 essential tools that will 10X your real estate marketingSmart landing pages, a synchronized database and automation generate results READ MORE

 6. Get out of judgement and criticism and into curiosity

 Open your mind to new thoughts, and integrate those thoughts into inspired action.

 “We should hunt out the helpful pieces of teaching and the spirited and noble-minded sayings which are capable of immediate practical application — not far far-fetched or archaic expressions or extravagant metaphors and figures of speech — and learn them so well that words become works.” – Seneca (the Roman Stoic philosopher and adviser to the emperor Nero)

 7. Versatility is the key to emotional, mental and financial success

 The ability to effectively communicate, be of service to and associate with a variety of types of people in a variety of situations will serve you well throughout your career as well as life.

 8. The easy button, shortcuts and workarounds are not solutions

 Anything worth doing, seeing, having or being is going to require a level of sacrifice.
 Achieving your ambitions requires the concentration of inspired effort.
 Stop trying to skip steps.

 “Do not wish it were easier, wish you were better!” – Jim Rohn